Regression Discontinuity Designs Under Interference: Estimation

 To illustrate, consider an indirect effect comparing potential outcomes under zero versus all treated neighbors, for untreated units with two neighbors.
 The estimator assigns positive weight only to observations within $\mathcal{B}_{h_n}^{d,g}(\Frontier)$ or $\mathcal{B}_{h_n}^{d',g'}(\Frontier)$), that is, with $\tilde{X}_i \leq h_n$ and under either effective treatment assignment.
 This condition requires that both neighbors' scores lie within the bandwidth—i.e., $||\pscore - c|| < h_n$—and that $X_i - c < 0$.
 The effective treatment boundary in this case has dimension $|\mathcal{S}_i| + 1 - 2 = 1$, with $\bar{s} = 2$, and the convergence rate is $\sqrt{n h_n^6}$.
-By contrast, when only one component must be near the cutoff (i.e., $\bar{s} = 1$), as in standard univariate RDDs, the estimator averages over approximately $nh_n$ observations and achieves the standard univariate rate $\sqrt{n h_n^5}$ \citep{fan}.
-This is the case for boundary direct effects, which require only that $X_i$ be near the cutoff, and $\pscore$ is such that $e(\pscore) = g$.
+When instead only one component must be near the cutoff (i.e., $\bar{s} = 1$), as in standard univariate RDDs, the estimator averages over approximately $nh_n$ observations and achieves the standard univariate rate $\sqrt{n h_n^5}$ \citep{fan}.
+This is the case for boundary direct effects $\tau_{1,g\,|\,0,g}\big(\bar{\mathcal{X}}_{i\smallN_i}(1,g\,|\,0,g)\big)$, which require only that $X_i$ be near the cutoff, and $\pscore$ is such that $e(\pscore) = g$.
 Since these effects always satisfy $\bar{s} = 1$, their estimators retain the standard rate.
-In contrast, indirect effects may involve higher $\bar{s}$ and thus converge more slowly.
+The codimension can also be one for for some boundary indirect effects, e.g., $\tau_{0,1\,|\,0,0}\big(\bar{\mathcal{X}}_{i\smallN_i}(0,1\,|\,0,0)\big)$ with sum-of-treated exposure mapping, which compares untreated units with zero versus one treated neighbor.
+However, as seen before, boundary indirect effects $\tau_{d,g\,|\,d,g'}\big(\bar{\mathcal{X}}_{i\smallN_i}(d,g\,|\,d,g')\big)$ may involve higher $\bar{s}$, depending on the exposure mapping and the values $g$ and $g'$ that are being compared, and thus converge more slowly\footnote{Note that throughout we assume a common codimension $\bar{s}$ across units.
+Appendix~\ref{onlineappendix:irregular} shows that under heterogeneous codimensions the estimator converges to a weighted average of boundary effects for units whose boundaries have the lowest codimension in the network.}.